On the Generalization of Stochastic Gradient Descent with Momentum: Problem and Assumptions

 \subsection{Generalization Error and Stability}

-In order to find an upper-bound on the true risk, we consider the generalization error, which is the expected difference of empirical and true risk:
+In order to find an upper bound on the true risk of algorithm $A$, in this work, we consider the generalization error, which is the expected difference of empirical and true risk:

-In order to find an upper-bound on the generalization error of algorithm $A$, we consider the uniform stability property. \begin{definition} Let $\Sc$ and $\Sc'$ denote two data sets from space $\Zc^n$ such that $\Sc$ and $\Sc'$ differ in at most one example.
-Algorithm $A$ is $\epsilon_s$-uniformly stable if for all data sets $\Sc,\Sc'$, we have
+In order to find an upper bound on the generalization error of algorithm $A$, we consider the uniform stability property. \begin{definition} Let $\Sc$ and $\Sc'$ denote two datasets from space $\Zc^n$ such that $\Sc$ and $\Sc'$ differ in at most one example.
+Algorithm $A$ is $\epsilon_s$-uniformly stable if for all datasets $\Sc$ and $\Sc'$, we have

-\end{definition} It is shown in \citep{Hardt} that uniform stability implies generalization in expectation: \bth \citep{Hardt} If $A$ is an $\epsilon_s$-uniformly stable algorithm, then the generalization error of $A$ is upper-bounded by $\epsilon_s$. \eth Theorem \ref{genstabth} suggests that it is enough to control the uniform stability of an algorithm to upper bound the generalization error.
+\end{definition} It is known that uniform stability implies generalization in expectation: \bth[\citealt{Hardt}] If $A$ is an $\epsilon_s$-uniformly stable algorithm, then the generalization error of $A$ is upper bounded by $\epsilon_s$. \eth \cref{genstabth} suggests that it is enough to control the uniform stability of an algorithm to bound the generalization error.

-In our analysis of the stability of SGMM, we will consider the following two properties of the growth of the update rule as defined in \citep{Hardt}.
-Let $\Omega$ denote the model parameter space.
-Consider a general update rule $G(\cdot)$ which maps $\wbf\in\Omega$ to another point $G(\wbf)\in\Omega$.
-Our goal is to track the divergence of two different iterative sequences of update rules with the same starting point. \begin{definition} An update rule $G$ is $\eta$-expansive if